-You can use this guide, which will instruct you on how to Install TWRP and Root Galaxy Note 8 (Exynos) running Android Pie (Samsung One UI), Android Oreo, or Android Nougat.
+In this guide, I will walk you through the steps to install TWRP recovery and root Samsung Galaxy Note 8 (Exynos) using Magisk.
+The files and the instructions provided in this tutorial are applicable to any Exynos-based Note 8 running Android Pie (One UI), Android Oreo, or Android Nougat.

 Table of Contents

 - Supported Models

 - Step 1: Enable OEM Unlock